openbmc/openbmc/poky/documentation/ref-manual/classes.rst

 ``ptest.bbclass``
 =================

-The ``ptest`` class provides functionality for packaging and installing runtime tests for recipes that build software that provides these tests.
+The :ref:`ptest <ref-classes-ptest>` class provides functionality for packaging and installing runtime tests for recipes that build software that provides these tests.

 This class is intended to be inherited by individual recipes.
 However,